ColinYu2024/SecureMail/README.md

 - **google_auth**: Authentication library for accessing Google services.

 ## Usage
-To use TBD, follow these steps:
+To use SecureMail, follow these steps:
 1. Run the executable file
 2. When prompted, login and follow the on poppup instructions.
 3. When returning to the main screen choose whether to read or send emails.